 This recipe is a keeper and one that you will be preparing all throughout the year.
 You can prep in advance and throw in the oven when you remove the turkey…it is a one-pan wonder and so super delicious.
 Click here for recipe!

 Cranberry sauce has never really been my jam (pun intended).
 My family and husband grew up on the can.
+It was always served this way for Thanksgiving Dinner.
 This year, I am breaking the spell and making a version of my own, that I cannot only serve on the Thanksgiving table, but also use for leftovers.
 I will also be making plenty for a Baked Brie dish…I’ll link here as soon as it’s finished.
 Honestly, making your own cranberry sauce could not be easier…really…about 10 to 15 minutes…that is it!

 On medium heat, in a pot, combine the sugar, orange juice/water mixture, apple juice and peels.
 Whisk just until the sugar dissolves.
 Add in the remaining ingredients.
 Continue to whisk often.
 Cook for about 10 minutes or until most of the cranberries have popped.
 You will notice the mixture thicken.
 Cool.
 This is definitely one of those make ahead recipes.
 Prepare a day or so in advance and store in fridge!
 Garnish with a touch of lemon or orange zest.